legendary-code/chaos-studio-web/app/src/markdown/pages/Home.md

 ##### Introduction
-Many years ago when I was a kid, I remember being at a flea market in Vermont, and picking up a [book](http://sprott.physics.wisc.edu/sa.htm) that had intrigued me.
+Many years ago when I was a kid, I remember being at a flea market in Vermont, and picking up a book [(Strange Attractors:
+Creating Patterns in Chaos by Julien C. Sprott)](http://sprott.physics.wisc.edu/sa.htm) that had intrigued me.
 Inside of it were depictions of very exotic looking figures, stringy line art, and patterned blobs.
 As I delved deeper into the book, I realized that it provided step-by-step BASIC code for generating these figures and finding new ones!
 At the time I had only dabbled a tiny bit in BASIC, so I thought